MaivinAI/usermanual/updates.rst

 including the kernel, drivers, and core system packages as well as the EdgeFirst Middleware which provides the perception stack.

-Torizon for Maivin releases are published quarterly with patches released as needed.
-The version naming follows the YYYYQX.PATCH (YEAR*Q*QUARTER) format.
+The version naming for Torizon for Maivin follows the YEAR.MONTH.PATCH format.
+The YEAR and MONTH refer to the data of the initial release of the software and the PATCH is the incremental patch release within this release cycle.
 The upstream Torizon OS version number is documented in the release notes.
-For example first quarterly release for 2025 would be 2025Q1.0 and the first patch for that release would be 2025Q1.1.

-For further information about how the Torizon platform uses ostree, refer to the official Toradex documentation `Torizon In-Depth OSTree <https://developer.toradex.com/torizon/6/in-depth/ostree>`_.

 OSTree
 ------